 Real life name : Théodore Saquebien

 The Game Master who banned Arthéon's level 100 character and shows up whenever a Game Master request is made.
 Strictly by the book, he enjoys banning avatars that break the rules.
-Also happens to be the head Game Master.
+Also happens to be the head Game Master and Tenshirock's son.

 By-the-Book Cop: His judgement of player's actions is based on a simple dichotomy : whether they respect the game chart or not.
 It leads to hilarious situations such as letting Golgotha insult Master Zen because the name she calls him isn't a chart-recognized insult.